hmajid2301/blog/content/posts/2022-11-20-til-how-you-can-add-goatcounter-to-your-hugo-blog/index.md

   async src="//gc.zgo.at/count.js"></script>
 ```

-> We will see how pass the `goatcounter` param later on, the `{{ .Site.Params.goatcounter }}`
+> We will see how to pass the `goatcounter` param, later on, the `{{ .Site.Params.goatcounter }}`

-Next go look for a file which is used as the template for all of our pages.
+Next, go look for a file which is used as the template for all of our pages.
-In my case it is located at `layouts/_default/baseof.html` and add the
+In my case, it is located at `layouts/_default/baseof.html` and add the
 following just above your footer:

 {{< highlight html "hl_lines=5-7" >}}